Credit: Zelio Freire

 No Gatekeeping!
 These Natural Swimming Holes Are a Must-Visit This Summer

-It’s that time of year again—tourists from all over are filling up the SoCal beaches, dragging boogie boards and coolers while lathering up gaggles of kiddos in bright-white zinc.
-After circling nearby side streets for hours looking for a spot to parallel park, we’re left hunting for even a small sliver of sand to lay out our towels.
-If you’ve gotten over searching for your friends amongst seas of umbrellas or unavoidably shaking out your sandy towel right onto the people next to you, we have the perfect alternative.
-From the Laguna Beach saltwater pool to the Malibu Creek rock pools, here are seven natural swimming holes in SoCal to check out this summer.
+With summer in full swing, tourists from all over are filling up the SoCal beaches, dragging boogie boards and coolers while lathering up gaggles of kiddos in bright-white zinc.
+After circling nearby side streets for hours looking for a spot to park, you’re left hunting for even a small sliver of sand to lay out your towels.
+If you’re over searching for your friends amongst seas of umbrellas, we have the perfect alternative.
+From the Laguna Beach saltwater pool to the Malibu Creek rock pools, here are 13 natural swimming holes in SoCal to check out this summer.

 Malibu Creek Rock Pools